What Is Tennis Elbow And Golfers Elbow?

 Table of Contents

-There are three bones that conjoin to create the elbow joint.
+There are three bones that join to create your elbow joint.
 The humerus is the bone of your upper arm.
 The radius and the ulna are the bones within your forearm.
-At the end of the humerus, where it meets with the radius and the ulna, there are two rounded bumps, known as epicondyle.
+At the end of the humerus, where it meets with the radius and the ulna, there are two round bumps: epicondyle.
 More specifically, there is the lateral epicondyle and the medial epicondyle.
 These bony protrusions serve as a point of contact for the connective tissue of the elbow joint.

-In most cases, the symptoms of tennis elbow or golf elbow will develop over time, though a portion of patients will report that their symptoms developed suddenly following strain or injury to the elbow.
+In most cases, your symptoms of tennis elbow or golf elbow will develop over time.
+A portion of patients develop their symptoms suddenly following strain or injury to the elbow.

-Interestingly, though epicondylitis generally emerges as the result of injury, strain, or irritation to the structures that comprise the elbow, patients are most likely to experience pain that is exacerbated when doing things with their hands.
+Interestingly, though epicondylitis generally emerges as the result of injury, strain, or irritation to the elbow, patients are most likely to experience pain that is exacerbated when doing things with their hands.

 Individuals with tennis or golf elbow may report pain that worsens when: